-Activities under Priority 2 Measure 2.1 will cover two main types of intervention: a) soft actions for supporting development of co-operation (procurement of services to assist joint initiatives etc.) and b) investment in works, supplies and related services targeting realisation of the measure.
+Activities will cover two main types of intervention: a) soft actions for supporting development of co-operation (procurement of services to assist joint initiatives etc.) and b) investment in works, supplies and related services targeting realisation of the measure.

 Individual projects within each measure will deliver results in the following indicative areas.